Strategies for Nurse Recruitment During Shortage

-Registered nurses are among the most in-demand jobs in the country, and while it may seem difficult to fill open RN positions today, the challenge has just begun.
+Registered nurses are among the most in-demand professions in the country, and while it may seem difficult to fill open RN positions today, the challenge has just begun.
 According to CNBC, the projected hiring growth between 2017 and 2024 is 16 percent.
 Additionally, the American Nurses Association reports that fewer nurses are entering the workforce, the average age of the employed American RN has increased, the aged patient population has grown, and the Affordable Care Act has improved healthcare access for millions of new patients.
 This means that even if you’ve found recruitment strategies that are working today, the market will require you to rethink the way you recruit nurses in the near future.

 Exploring the Root Cause

 The primary challenges healthcare organizations face must be addressed in order to successfully staff nurses at a level that meets the established quality standards within your organization.
 In this case, that means having a complete understanding of the root causes of the shortage in your organization, your geographical area, and even nationwide.

 Fewer Nurses Entering the Workforce